kathrinmzl/WanderWallet/README.md

 If the user chooses no, the program ends immediately.

-When the program ends, the user is thanked for using Wander Wallet.
-A final summary of the trip is displayed, showing the budget, total expenses, remaining funds and whether the user is currently under or over budget.
+When the program ends a final summary of the trip is displayed, showing the budget, total expenses, remaining funds and whether the user is currently under or over budget.

-Finally, the user is reminded that they can return to the app at any time to add more expenses to their trip or set up a new one.
+Finally, the user is thanked for using Wander Wallet and reminded that they can return to the app at any time to add more expenses to their trip or set up a new one.

 ![End of program](docs/features/end-of-programm.png)